Last Updated on January 3, 2021 by Lori Geurin

+Looking to improve your eyesight?
 Our mothers told us that carrots were good for our eyes to get us to eat them.
-But although the carrot lobby has been unbelievably effective at marketing the virtues of carrots for generations, there are actually other foods which have been proven to improve visual acuity.
+But although the carrot lobby has been unbelievably effective at marketing the virtues of carrots, there are other foods that have been proven to improve your visual acuity.
 Here’s a rundown of some of the best.

 Top Foods To Improve Your Eyesight